 Next step is to define credentials to connect and perform operations on the project.

-For this, create a credential node under the root node and define one of the two "JSon Key File URI" or "JSon Key String" depending on your preference.
+For this, create a credential node under the root node and define a "Credentials File Format" : a "localfile" or a "string".

-In both cases, the credential represent the JSON private key file containing the access token, which can be generate from Google Cloud Platform's by administrators.
+In both cases, the credential represents the JSON private key file containing the access token, which can be generate from Google Cloud Platform's by administrators.

 Here is some information about these two attributes: